 For instance, many beginning freelance writers earn around 10 cents a word (or $100 per 1000 words) at content agencies.
 So, if you caught the attention of a client, ask for a higher rate, like 15 or 20 cents a word.
 Even if they don’t agree, you can still negotiate for a slightly lower rate that’s better than the usual beginner rate.
 Remember: it’s always easier negotiating down than up, so start with a high quote.

 All freelancers need to have a written contract with their clients that spells out their job responsibilities and compensation.
-To make sure you’re not trapped working for the same payrate indefinitely, include contract clauses that schedule times for meeting, reviewing, and renegotiating the terms of your contract.
-This will establish set times to ask for a higher salary, saving you the pressure of having to unexpectedly approach your employer for a raise.
+To make sure you’re not trapped working for the same freelance rate indefinitely, include contract clauses that schedule times for meeting, reviewing, and renegotiating the terms of your contract.
+This will establish set times to ask for a higher salary, saving you the pressure of having to unexpectedly approach your employer for a raise because it's never easy to ask for more money.

 Just how often you should arrange these meetings is up to you.
-Some freelancers like to meet quarterly, every six months, or once a year to re-negotiate their contracts.
-Knowing that these meetings are coming up will also give you plenty of time to prepare for negotiations, using some of the tips below.
+Some freelancers prefer to meet quarterly, every six months, or once a year to re-negotiate their freelance contracts.
+Knowing that these meetings are coming up will also give you plenty of time to prepare for negotiations using some of the tips below.

 Offering an explanation for your pay raise can make your request seem more reasonable in the eyes of your clients.
-Simply asking for a 10% raise might not go over that well — but if you can explain how that extra 10% goes into paying for the paper, ink cartridges, higher Internet plans, and cell phone bills you need to provide your clients with good service, then your request becomes more understandable.
+Simply asking for a 10 percent raise might not go over that well — but if you can explain how that extra 10 percent affects your work, then your request becomes more understandable.

 For instance, I recently contacted a client to let her know PayPal was taking a percentage out of all the paychecks she delivered to me.
 She immediately wrote back, letting me know I could add the amount of the fees to my invoices so those extra expenses would be covered.